“One of the deepest longings of the human soul is to be seen.”

 Traumatic experiences – whether relational or event-centered – share a common thread: the experience of the absence of choice.
 My approach involves supporting the unique spatiousness and safety conditions that each individual requires to connect within with the feeling of choice.
 The process of knowing, feeling and acting from a place of true choice is foundational for transformative healing.

-I specialize in adults who are living the effects of early/developmental trauma, such as autoimmune complications, depression and anxiety.
-And I commonly work as an adjunctive member of wellness teams that support individuals processing chronic illness.
+I specialize in adults who are living the physiological effects of early/developmental/relational trauma, such as autoimmune complications, depression and anxiety, and I commonly work as an adjunctive member of wellness teams that support individuals processing chronic illness.
 I also have extensive experience supporting academic faculty and graduate students, as well as individuals moving through professional and life transitions at all stages of adult life.

 PRO BONO SUPPORT FOR THOSE WRONGLY CONVICTED/EXONEREES.
 ONLINE SESSIONS AVAILABLE.
 My research expertise in the areas of bias and discrimination supports me in providing a depth of care that extends beyond interpersonal/familial injury, thus incorporating the ways that broader, systemic and institutional dynamics morally impact and injure the individual psyche.